torontomulibrary/digital-preservation-public/docs/future-work.md

 3. The informal list is so informal that it doesn't capture all the nauces of the choices (eg. PDFs are _not_ considered preservation formats but we are nonetheless not normalizing them) but acts as a quick guide that is easier to update

 Currently, no nice in-between, easy to update solution exists.
 [The CCA uses a Word Doc with a table](https://github.com/CCA-Public/digital-archives-manual/blob/master/guides/CCA%20Format%20Policy%20Registry%20v2%20201804.pdf).
 It might be worth replicating their format in the future as a new Google sheet (NOT a word doc as that is both not AODA-compliant and still difficult to update).

+### Secondary storage

+According to digital preservation best practices, there should be multiple backup locations for digital objects.
+Currently, TMU stores our AIPs in the OLRC, but if budgeting permits it would be worth looking into the following as storage options for our AIP backups:

+- Permafrost tape library program
+  - As of writing in July 2024, this program has started with some pilots from other Permafrost members
+  - It piggybacks off of UofT's existing Linear Tape-Open (LTO) infrastructure (cheaper than building our own)
+- AWS
+  - Another cloud storage option, more research needs to be done concerning its viability + ensuring the servers are on Canadian soil
+  - Will be much more expensive than the Permafrost tape library program

 ### Born-digital